conspire-org/challenge/README.md

 When a client accesses the `/query` endpoint, it should read in all of the files in the Amazon S3 bucket `conspire-challenge` and return their contents as a JSON blob as specified below.

-For reference, the contents of one of the files, `opposites.txt`, is as follows:
+For reference, the contents of one of the files, `opposites.txt`, is as follows (where `\t` denotes the tab character):

-    Led Zeppelin	lameness
+    Led Zeppelin\tlameness
-    platypuses	likely things
+    platypuses\tlikely things
-    Led Zeppelin	Maroon 5
+    Led Zeppelin\tMaroon 5
-    Boulder, CO	Houston
+    Boulder, CO\tHouston

 An AWS access key id and secret with access to `conspire-challenge` will be provided to you over email.